rheinbyte/hold-to-confirm/README.md

 ![](art/hold-to-confirm.gif)

-## TODO
+## Todos and problems to solve

-- Support iconButton and links
+- Support link button type and groups
+- Support dark mode
-- Support alpineClickHandler and href
+- Support for Alpine directives and routes
-- Remove wire:ignore
-- Use tailwind instead of inline-styles
+- There is room for improvement in the design and animation
+- It's a bit hacky at the moment how this package hooks into the wire:click event (see hold-to-confirm.js).
+However, a wire:ignore is currently necessary that every listener works.

 ## Installation